microsoft/vscode-docs/release-notes/latest.md

 ### Ruler Settings

-There is a new setting available, `editor.rulers`.
+There is a new setting `editor.rulers` available.
 For example, setting it to `[80, 120]` will render two vertical rulers, one after the 80th character and one after the 120th character.

 ### Default End of Line Sequence